DenisIvanov26/test/README.md

 # Interview Task

 Welcome to our coding challenge!
-This task is designed to assess your skills with React, TypeScript, Chakra UI, and Next.js.
+This task is designed to assess your skills with React and Typescript.
 Please read the instructions carefully and reach out if you have any questions.

 ## Task Overview